I went for a 150-minute ride with Fitbit Air, Whoop and an ECG Strap. Here’s what I found

 Today, I looked at three things.
 Firstly, I delved deeper than usual into an under-discussed stats issue in wearable reviews; then I looked at what the ECG data from Frontier ZONE actually showed during a long ride; and finally, I looked in the mirror at my haggard self after a gruelling week of training.
 Let’s go.

 Yes.
 I’ve reached the point of consistency for ‘accuracy issues’ with Fitbit Air, which is generally OK but sometimes not.
-Today, Frontier ZONE, Whoop MG, Fitbit Air and Amazfit Helio Strap are effectively equally accurate for sports tracking outside of laboratory requirements — at least for steady endurance efforts of this kind.
+Today, Frontier ZONE, Whoop MG, Fitbit Air and Amazfit Helio Strap appear equally accurate for sports tracking outside of laboratory requirements, at least for steady endurance efforts of this kind.
 As a chest strap, Frontier ZONE benefits from direct electrical measurement rather than optical sensing, which gives it an edge during intensity changes and in general use.

 For visual comparison, you can see that the Whoop MG (biceps) on this chart has one blip in the middle section, while the Fitbit Air (wrist) shows numerous minor deviations from what appears to be the consensus.